Rose Maddox: Biography

-She was born in Boaz, Alabama, and traveled west at the age of seven with her family, who had been sharecroppers.
+She was born in Boaz, Alabama, and traveled west at age seven with her family, who had been sharecroppers.
 She later said in an interview:

 Cotton prices failed in Alabama.
 So we left for California, the Land of Milk and Honey...
 We only had $35 when we left there, and a dream of going to California.
 That was my mother's dream.
 Hitchhikin'.
 All of us.
 Five kids....
 The brakemen helped us get on the right trains and they got us food from the caboose.
 Sometimes the brakemen locked us in the boxcars and told us to be quiet....
 We got to Los Angeles, California, in 1933.
 The Salvation Army heard there was a family coming.
 They didn't have enough room there, so Dad and Cal slept in jail.
 At least it was a place to stay.
 We went from L.A. up to Oakland on the freights.
 We lived in Pipe City.
 There were these huge culvert pipes and all the migrants were living inside culverts.
 The mayor of Pipe City gave us his pipe to stay in.
 My mother got tired of asking for food every day.
 That's when we hit the front page of the Oakland Tribune as a family come west on the freights looking for work.

 After her father eventually found work, the family ended up in Modesto, California.
-Rose first performed with her brothers in amateur shows at the age of 11, and while in her teens began performing with them on local radio station KTRB.
-The station offered her brothers a regular slot on condition that Rose sing with them, despite the opposition of their mother, who managed the group.
-After the brothers had served in World War II, Rose first recorded with them, for Four Star Records, in 1947.
-The group began to be successful in the late 1940s, and she and her brothers moved to live in Hollywood.
+Rose first performed with her brothers in amateur shows at age 11, and while in her teens, began performing with them on local radio station KTRB.
+The station offered her brothers a regular slot with the condition that Rose sing with them, despite the opposition of their mother, who managed the group.
+After the brothers had served in World War II, Rose first recorded with them for Four Star Records in 1947.
+The group began to gain success in the late 1940s, and she and her brothers moved to Hollywood.

 They toured widely, and appeared regularly on the Louisiana Hayride radio show.
 Rose became noted for her colorful performances, once shocking a Grand Ole Opry audience by appearing with a bare midriff.
 She also recorded as a duo, Rosie and Retta, with her sister-in-law.
 Her first marriage was to E.B.
-Hale during the Second World War, when she was 16.
+Hale during the second World War when she was 16.
 She married club owner Jim Brogdon in the late 1950s; they separated after six years.